openintentsframework/oif-solver/crates/solver-demo/README.md

 ```

 The solver will only fill intents with callback data if:
-1. The callback recipient is in the whitelist, OR
+1. The callback recipient is in the whitelist
-2. The callback whitelist is empty (all callbacks allowed)
+2. The callback simulation passes (transaction doesn't revert)

+**Note:** If `callback_whitelist` is empty, all callback recipients are allowed (but simulation still runs).

 #### Example: Intent with Callback